unegma/unegma-legal/lib/legal-docs/terms-unegmadigital.md

 iii.
 Reusing IP: Unegma may reuse some generic code or techniques in other projects, as well as any IP created by third-party specialists.

 iv.
 Third Party Libraries: As in any software project, open source libraries or frameworks may be used for development.
 If IP is of high concern, we will share with you details of what has been used which will then be your responsibility to check regarding IP rights.

+v.
+The client accepts responsibility for any copyright claims based on AI produced content.

+vi.
+Unegma will not be held responsible for any problems arising from the use of 'test accounts' set up with third parties in order to test software integrations.

 ### b.
 Data Protection & Security